Juanvvc/markdown-slides/slides/marp-tutorial.md

 author: Juan Vera
 keywords: marp,tutorial
 # Configuration
-theme: marp-viu
+# Options for theme: marp-base marp-base-green marp-incide marp-viu marp-upc
+theme: marp-base
+# Add page number to the bottom
 paginate: true
+# Use ## to create a new slide
 headingDivider: 2
-# Example of additional configuration
+# Use this image as background for all slides
 #backgroundImage: url("themes/back-starline.jpg")
-#backgroundColor: #eef
+# Size ration
 #size: 4:3
-# slide transition is experimental in Marp 1.4.0 and only works in Chrome
+# Transition effects only work in HTML/Chrom
 # available effects: fade reveal cover implode explode
 transition: fade
 ---